bitrix24/b24restdocs/api-reference/imopenlines/openlines/imopenlines-config-get.md

 >
 > Who can execute the method: any user

-This method retrieves an open line by its ID.
+The method retrieves an open line by its ID.

 ## Method Parameters